etherspot/ETHLDN/README.md

 - Simplifying user interaction with NFTs.
 - Building a great social-fi app using Account Abstraction.

+The prize includes $2,000 in USDC + a $550 voucher for a one-year subscription to the Etherspot services.

 ### 2. Best contribution to Etherspot’s Arka paymaster service source code to integrate a new paymaster $1,250